I frequently use wheat flour to make pancakes.

 Here are some of the common additives you can see in most flour brands:

 - Riboflavin (vegan)

 Most additives present in flour are 100% vegan, with the exception of iron that exists in two different forms.
 There’s non-heme iron that comes from a plant-based source and is less absorbable.
 And then you have heme-iron that comes from meat.
 This type of iron is usually more stable and can be absorbed whole.

 This being said, I have no reason to believe the iron additive is animal-based.
-Though if you want to clear all doubts, the best way to confirm is by contacting the company itself.
+Though if you want to be sure, the best way to confirm that is by contacting the companies.

 Should You Stop Consuming Wheat Flour?

 If you love making pancakes (or bread), I don’t think you should drop it, unless you’re allergic to gluten.
 At the same time, I would urge you to replace regular flour with whole wheat flour or perhaps a less refined alternative.

 Whole wheat flour is more nutritious because it contains the best parts of the grain.
 In fact, genuine whole wheat flour is a wonderful source of dietary fiber, manganese, and magnesium.

 Fiber Content In Whole Wheat Flour.